shadan-asad/extract-pdf-data/README.md

 # PDF Receipt Extraction System

 A web application that extracts and manages data from PDF receipts using OCR/AI techniques.
+The system provides a RESTful API for uploading, validating, and processing PDF receipts, with automatic extraction of key information such as merchant name, purchase date, and total amount.

 ## Features